Housing – COVID-19 Issues

 Are you having trouble paying your mortgage because of COVID-19 / Coronavirus, but you’re not sure how to talk to your lender?
 One tool that can help is hellolender.org.
 The website has sample letters you can use and modify to explain your situation to your mortgage holder.

 Many banks are waiving mortgage payments for up to 90 days for California residents who have been directly impacted by COVID-19.
 The banks include Wells Fargo, US Bank, Citi, and JP Morgan Chase.
 Bank of America has instituted a 30-day waiver which can be extended.
-Check here for more information.
+Check here for more information about programs from hundreds of banks.

 CARES Act Protections: